Scotland, November 2, 2212

 Caitriona squealed in delight and turned to find Duncan staring at her, a huge grin splayed across his face.

 “Well done,” he said, pulling her into his arms and kissing the top of her head through her stocking hat.
 She set the weapon on the preparation table and leaned into him, relishing the feel of his hard muscles beneath her hands.
 They stayed like that for several minutes, neither saying anything to the other.
 He didn’t have to.
 Caitriona knew how he felt about her, but his loyalties were with his people and his mission.

 “I want ye tae be happy here, Leannan,” he said, breaking the silence.
 She nuzzled against him, smiling as he used the Celtic term for lover when addressing her.
 “I ken this isna what ye wanted.
 Goddess, it’s nae even what I wanted,” he murmured, his grey eyes locking once again with her emerald green ones.
 She knew he was referring to the fact that to save her life, she’d had to bond emotionally with another man, an empath who could absorb the unused energy she harnessed after she received a vision.
-It was also a bond that could not be severed.
+It was also a bond that could not be severed, except through death.

 “That’s what I’m afraid of Duncan.
 I’m afraid that with you I can be truly happy but at what price?”
 She traced the hardness of his muscles through his buckskin shirt that was tied loosely at his neck.
 He preferred the casual, hunting clothes over the military outfits he was forced to wear as befitting his station.

 Duncan continued to hold her against him, the back of his knuckles brushing her cheek.

 “I’m not even sure I should be this happy,” she continued.
 “Or that I always will be,” she murmured.
 “With us everything is so complicated.”
 The unspoken words rested between them.